facebook/create-react-app/CONTRIBUTING.md

 Please also provide a **test plan**, i.e. specify how you verified that your addition works.

 ### Folder Structure of Create React App
-`create-react-app` is divided into independent sub-packages, which can be found in `packages` directory [Packages](https://github.com/facebookincubator/create-react-app/tree/master/packages).
+`create-react-app` is divided into independent sub-packages, which can be found in [Packages](https://github.com/facebookincubator/create-react-app/tree/master/packages) directory .

 #### Overview of directory structure
 ```